CarlosArantes53/CarlosArantes53/README.md

 - 👋 Hi, I’m @CarlosArantes53
 - 👀 I’m interested in programing data bases
-- 🌱 I’m currently learning SQL and phyton
+- 🌱 I’m currently learning SQL and HANA for SAP
 - 💞️ I’m looking to collaborate on own projects
 - 📫 How to reach me carlos.arantes05@gmail.com